MKTHEPLUGG/edge-cloud/docs/setup/firewall/readme.md

 For DNS to work we need to do some extra config for it to allow to forward dns traffic.

 ---

+**Fully tested and working apart from accessing urls, IP's work fine and dns resolution aswell but websites not reachable**

 **NOT NEEDED?**